peercoin/rfcs/text/0003-multisig-minting/0003-multisig-minting.md

 ## Summary
 An advantage of splitting the coinstake transaction into a *monetary creation* and a *coin-age consumption* transaction, as described in [RFC-0002](../0002-split-coinstake-transaction/0002-split-coinstake-transaction.md), allows the *coin-age consumption* transaction to be pre-signed off-line.
 In combination with multi-signature scripts, this could serve as an alternative to *cold minting* by allowing for *air-gapped minting*.
+If a *cold minting* protocol is implemented, the conventions proposed could be used to implement secure socialization of pool rewards in a minting pool.

 ## Conventions
 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).